 I celebrated and bought myself a Big Rubber Mom purse to bungee to my trolly.

-It came with a few accessories.
-That opened the flood gates ... first, I broke down and got the amazing Peg & Awl Sendak Artists Roll.
-It fits nicely into my Mom purse ... then I got new art materials that fit in it ... it goes on ...
+AND THEN, I broke down and bought the amazing Peg & Awl Sendak Artists Roll.
+It fits nicely inbetween one of the inserts ... then I got a few new art materials that fit in it ... it & the kits go on ...

 The Couture Sewing Kit